CodeYourFuture/CYF-Workshops/crud/readme.md

 1. Save your changes
 1. Make a GET request to `http://localhost:3000/albums/10`
+1. Try changing the id in the URL and calling the endpoint again.
+What do you see?

 ### 3. `POST /albums should save a new album`